Flow models I: Diffusion models

 The problem

-There are various methods for tackling these challenges: Energy-Based Models, Normalizing Flows and the famous Neural ODEs, vanilla Score-Matching.
-However, each method has its limitations.
-For example, EBMs are very challenging to train, NFs lack expressivity and SM fails to capture multimodal distributions.
-Diffusion models offer sufficient flexibility to (partially) overcome these limitations.
+Many methods were designed for tackling these challenges: Energy-Based Models, Normalizing Flows and the famous Neural ODEs, vanilla Score-Matching, GANs.
+Each has its limitations: for example, EBMs are challenging to train, NFs lack expressivity and SM fails to capture multimodal distributions.
+Diffusion models, and their successors flow-based models, offer sufficient flexibility to partially overcome these limitations.
+Their ability to be guided towards conditional generations using Classifier-Free Guidance is also a major advantage, and will be reviewed in the third note of the series.

 Stochastic interpolation